Clarity-Digital-Twin/brain-go-brrr/P0_TUEV_COMPLETE_FIX.md

 ```

 **Option B - Fix inline**:
-Update line 137 to use corrected channels and ensure META reflects canonical 20.
+- Update line 137 to use corrected channels
+- Fix assertion messages at lines 105, 110 from "with FZ, no FPZ" to "with FPZ, no OZ"
+- Ensure META.json reflects canonical 20 with correct channels

 **Critical Cache Requirements**:
 - **Data format**: Store as float32 tensors, shape (20, 1024)